JensRantil/jensrantil.github.io/content/posts/2014-12-27_how-to-partially-declassify-NSA-docs/index.md

 The font
 --------

-By the way, which font are NSA they using?
-I gave [WhatTheFont](https://www.myfonts.com/WhatTheFont/) a try and it hinted that the NSA is using any of the following fonts:
+By the way, which font are NSA's redacted documents using?
+I gave [WhatTheFont](https://www.myfonts.com/WhatTheFont/) a try and it hinted that they are using any of the following fonts:

 -   Esperanto Condensed Bold
 -   URW Garamonds ExtraNarrow Medium